Twenmod/AluminiumGear/README.md

+This project was made for block B of IGAD/CMGT of Breda University of Applied Sciences

+This project's original target sytem is the Raspberry Pi 4 It also builds on windows

+Pi build may break if I update this project

 # Running
 1) Open "CrossPiProject.sln"
 2) make sure you select the correct startup project for either Rasp4Project for PI, or Windows for windows/pc